issacb2/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 The first pipeline starts with a reference alignment step followed by co-cleaning to increase the alignment quality.
 Four different variant calling pipelines are then implemented separately to identify somatic mutations.
 Somatic-caller-identified variants are then annotated.
 An aggregation pipeline incorporates variants from all cases in one project into a MAF file for each pipeline.

-DNA-Seq analysis is implemented across six main procedures:
+DNA-Seq analysis is implemented across three main procedures:

 - Genome Alignment
-- Alignment Co-Cleaning
 - Somatic Variant Calling
 - Variant Annotation
-- Mutation Aggregation
-- Aggregated Mutation Masking

 ## Data Processing Steps